 For decades, according to Bob Vila.com, metal roofs meant corrugated panels, which looked like they belonged on sheds or barns, or commercial-looking standing-seam applications.
-Today, the metal roofing products available can match every architectural style, whether a Spanish Revival in Southern Florida or a Colonial in New England.
+Today, the metal roofing products available can match every architectural style.
 Metal roofs in shingle, shake, slate and tile styles have reinvigorated the metal roofing industry, and have become the second-most popular choice, about 11% of the roofing material market.
 Here are the pros and cons for metal roofs:

 Pros of Metal Roofs

 - Durability: Thanks to advances in rust-proofing technology, metal roofs do not deteriorate when exposed to weather and sunlight over time like asphalt shingle roofs do.
 In fact, a typical asphalt shingle roof would need to be replaced three times during the lifespan of one metal roof.
 Although some asphalt shingle manufacturers, such as GAF, provide 50-year and lifetime warranties for their premium roofing products, these cost almost as much as a metal roof.
 Nearly all metal roof manufacturers provide lifetime warranties for their materials.

 - Appearance: Metal roofs now come in wide range of colors, styles, finishes and textures to match your home exterior.
 With virtually any color available, metal roofing can be shaped to resemble any roof material, from asphalt shingles to cedar shakes or even tile.

 - Sustainability: Since traditional asphalt shingles are a petroleum product, they increase dependency on fossil fuels, whereas metal roofing does not.
 New metal roofing materials are usually manufactured with 30 to up to 95 percent recycled metal, either steel, aluminum or copper.